Shawn-Nichol/AndroidKotlinGuide/Notifications/NotificationUtilFile.md

    * - Context: this is the context in which the PendingIntent starts teh activity.
    * - Requestcode: This assigns a number to the PendingIntent so this PendingIntent can be used later on.
    * - Intent: Explicit intent object of the activity to be launched.
-   * - flag: check list of what flags do " https://developer.android.com/reference/android/app/PendingIntent#FLAG_CANCEL_CURRENT "
+   * - flag: check link for available flags do https://developer.android.com/reference/android/app/PendingIntent#FLAG_CANCEL_CURRENT
    */
    val contentPendingIntent: PendingINtent! = PendingIntent.getActivity(
     mContext,